gschwind/web-intro/notebooks/35-async.md

 within the browser though, things are different

 * what is the entry point ?
-* the browser does many things on its own
-  or upon actions triggered by the user all at the same time
+* the browser does many things on its own or upon actions triggered by the user all at the same time
-* also, as importantly
-  the browser's main job being to fetch data on the network
-  these are structurally slow operations
+* also, as importantly the browser's main job being to fetch data on the network these are structurally slow operations
 * but users expect the browser to be always responsive
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## callbacks everywhere
+## Callbacks everywhere
 <!-- #endregion -->

 <!-- #region -->